docelic/slapd-viper/README.md

 Specify whether Viper should allow deleting non-leaf elements (deleting the entry and everything under it in one go).

-Whether subtree delete is requested or not can be controlled with ldapdelete option -r, but `back-perl` does not pass that option onto the backend, so the client-side option is not honored, and `deleteTrees` is the single decision maker.
+See notes for DELETE under "LDAP Operations - Notes".

-#### entryAppend ATTRIBUTE PATTERN -&gt; &lt;attr ATTRIBUTE [ATTRATTR [ATTR...]] | append PATTERN REPLACEMENT [ATTR...]&gt;
+#### entryAppend ATTRIBUTE PATTERN ... -&gt; attr ATTRIBUTE [ATTRATTR [ATTR...]]
+#### entryAppend ATTRIBUTE PATTERN ... -&gt; append PATTERN REPLACEMENT [ATTR...]

-Specify entryAppend rule, allowing adding extra attributes into an entry before returning it to the client.
+Specify an `entryAppend` rule, allowing adding extra attributes into an entry before returning it to the client.

-When all ATTRIBUTE PATTERN pairs match, Viper looks to append the entry with a set of default attributes.
+When all ATTRIBUTE-PATTERN pairs match, Viper looks to append the entry with a set of default attributes.

-The entry from which to read the default attributes to append can be specified in two ways.
+The entry from which to import the attributes can be specified in two ways:

 1. With "attr ATTRIBUTE" (usually "attr seeAlso").
 In that case, the attribute `seeAlso` is looked up in the current entry.
 It is expected